Kamchatka: Diverse Wildlife and Volcanic Landscapes

 With no roads or railways connecting it to the outside world, Kamchatka is a haven for wildlife.
 Our Kamchatka photo expedition will get you closer than you ever imagined to the wild inhabitants of the peninsula.
 Stay on the shores of the iconic Kurilskoye Lake and take part in some of the best bear photography on the planet, as the bears gorge themselves during the annual salmon run.
 We wind up our workshop with a full day photographing the vast amount of birdlife and marine wildlife in Kamchatka, in pristine Russkaya Bay.

 This workshop will suit the active and adventurous traveler.
-We’ll climb several volcanoes during the trip, although all are easy to moderately strenuous hikes, with no special climbing gear involved.
+We’ll climb several volcanoes during the trip, although all are easy to moderately strenuous hikes, with no special climbing gear other than trekking poles required.
+You can either bring your own trekking poles or our staff will provide them to you.
 The tour involves a mix of hotel stays, camping, off-road driving, and trekking, with an average height of 1,200m above sea level.

 This photo workshop is not for everyone!
 You must have an absolute love for not just photographing the outdoors, but being in it, hiking in it, and yes, sleeping in it!
 Kamchatka has no real road system, so we'll travel in a 6-wheel drive truck called a Kamaz.
 Roads can be very bumpy, and two of our rides are 10-12 hours long, with another two that are half of that.
 In between, we'll travel by giant helicopter.
 Hiking?
-There's plenty of it, with hikes on two of our days of 10 and 12 km.
-Most other hikes are short, 1-2 km.
+There's plenty of it, with four hikes of 10 and 12 km with elevation gains between 100-300m.
+Most other hikes are shorter.
 But you must be able to handle uneven ground and remote, sometimes rough, conditions.
 And you'll need to be able to carry your photo gear on these hikes.
 Average elevation is 1,200 meters above sea level.
 Anyone in moderate physical shape with the right mental attitude about this workshop will have a great time!
-We have a mix of camping in tents and lodgings in hotels.
+We have a mix of mostly camping in tents and lodgings in hotels.
 We will travel with our own private chef, photo guide, translator, and at times, armed ranger.

 Are you ready to join us?
 Read on...